Take a moment to imagine your day-to-day life without water.

 Here are 10 facts we bet you didn’t know about water:

-- 663 million people don’t have access to safe drinkable water – that’s 1 in every 9 people
+- 844 million people around the world don’t have access to safe drinkable water.

 - The average Canadian uses up to 329 litres of water per day, 10x more than the average person in a rural sub-Saharan Africa.